viviantran706/cse15l-lab-report/LabReport3.md

 ./technical/file1_largerThan10K
 ```

-For this command, the find commands will search all files in the **./technical** directory that are 10 kilobyte or larger.
-This command is useful if you are searching for managing a disk space, that would need to find anything that needs to be deleted.
+For this command, the find commands will search all files in the **./technical** directory that are 10 kilobyte and larger.
+This command is useful if you are searching to manage a disk space, and would need to find anything that needs to be deleted.

 ```
 find ./technical -type d -size +1M